 Cover Type Relevance Why It Matters Typical Limit

-Professional Indemnity Essential Covers claims arising from your hairdressing services - allergic reactions to hair colour, chemical burns from perming or straightening treatments, scalp damage from bleaching, or hair loss from incorrect processes.
-If a client claims your treatment caused them harm, professional indemnity covers legal defence and compensation. $500K - $2M
+Professional Indemnity Essential Covers claims arising from your hairdressing services - allergic reactions to colour, chemical burns from bleaching or straightening, scalp damage and hair loss from processing errors.
+If a client alleges your treatment caused them harm, PI covers legal defence and compensation. $500K - $2M

-Public Liability Essential Covers injury to clients and visitors at your salon - a client slipping on a wet floor near the basins, a child burning themselves on a hot styling tool left within reach, or a visitor tripping over cables from dryers or clippers.
-Hairdressing salons have multiple slip, trip, and burn hazards, making public liability essential. $1M - $5M
+Public Liability Essential Covers injury to clients and visitors at your premises - slips on wet floors near basins, a child burning themselves on an unattended styling tool, or a visitor tripping over extension cords.
+Salons present multiple slip, trip and burn hazards daily. $5M - $20M

-Product Liability Essential Covers claims arising from hair care products you use on clients or sell in your salon - hair dyes, shampoos, conditioners, styling products, or treatments that cause allergic reactions, scalp irritation, or hair damage.
-If you retail products for clients to use at home, this cover extends to those sales. $1M - $5M
+Product Liability Essential Covers claims arising from hair care products you apply in the salon or sell for home use - dyes, shampoos, treatments and styling products that cause reactions, scalp irritation or hair damage.
+If you retail products to clients, this cover extends to those sales. $5M - $20M

-Material Damage / Contents Essential Covers your salon's physical assets - styling stations, basins, chairs, mirrors, dryers, straighteners, clippers, product stock, and fitout.
-Fire risk is elevated in salons due to electrical equipment, chemical products, and heat-generating tools such as straightening irons and curling tongs. $50K - $250K
+Material Damage / Contents Essential Covers your salon's physical assets - styling stations, basins, chairs, mirrors, dryers, straighteners, clippers, retail stock and fit-out.
+Fire risk is elevated in salons due to electrical equipment, chemical products and heat-generating tools. $50K - $250K

-Statutory Liability Recommended Covers fines and legal defence costs if you are prosecuted under the Work Health and Safety Act 2011 or hazardous substances regulations.
-Hairdressers using chemical dyes, bleach, and straightening products have specific obligations around safe handling, storage, and ventilation. $500K - $1M
+Statutory Liability Recommended Covers fines and legal defence costs from prosecution under WHS legislation or hazardous substance regulations.
+Salons using chemical dyes, peroxide bleach and straightening products carry specific obligations around safe handling, storage and ventilation. $500K - $1M

-Employer's Liability Recommended If you employ stylists, apprentices, or reception staff, this covers claims for workplace injury or illness beyond what workers compensation provides.
-Common hairdressing workplace injuries include repetitive strain from cutting and blow-drying, chemical exposure dermatitis, and burns from hot tools. $1M - $2M
+Workers Compensation Recommended Compulsory when you employ stylists, apprentices or reception staff.
+Common hairdressing workplace injuries include repetitive strain from cutting and blow-drying, contact dermatitis from chemical exposure, and burns from hot tools.
+Statutory requirements vary by state

-Business Interruption Recommended Replaces lost income if your salon cannot operate due to an insured event - fire, flood, or vandalism.
-For salons with ongoing rent, staff wages, and regular client bookings, even a short closure can cause significant financial strain.
+Business Interruption Recommended Replaces lost revenue when your salon cannot trade due to an insured event - fire, flood or vandalism.
+With ongoing rent, staff wages and regular client bookings, even a short forced closure causes significant financial strain.
 12 months revenue

-Glass Cover Optional Covers the cost of replacing broken glass - salon frontage windows, large mirrors, display cabinets, and glass partitions.
-Street-facing salons with prominent signage and display windows are particularly exposed to accidental or vandalism-related glass breakage. $5K - $20K
+Glass Cover Optional Covers replacement of broken glass - salon frontage windows, large mirrors, display cabinets and glass partitions.
+Street-facing salons with prominent signage and display windows are particularly exposed to accidental or vandalism-related breakage. $5K - $20K

-Disclaimer: Cover types and limits shown are general guidance based on typical hairdressing business needs.
-Your specific requirements depend on your salon size, services offered, products used, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance for typical hairdressing businesses.
+Your actual needs depend on salon size, services offered, products used and risk profile.
+Always confirm with your insurer or broker.

 Business Insurance Providers for Hairdressers

-These Australian business insurance providers offer policies suited to hairdressing salons, barbershops, chair renters, and mobile hairdressers.
+The following Australian insurers offer policies suited to salons, barbershops, chair renters and mobile hairdressers.

 BizCover